skaloud/DNA-metabarcoding-course/lesson5/lesson5.md

    # Verify the extraction
    zcat subset_220902_R1.fastq.gz | wc -l | awk '{print $1/4}'
    ```
-### Excercises

-1. **Extract reads whose titles contain 12801 and save them to the file barcode.fastq.gz**
-   - Try to use the Linux commands specified above.
-   - How many reads did you extract?

-2. **Determine the average length of all reads in the file barcode.fastq.gz**
-   - Try to use AI tools to generate the script.

 ### Check the Quality of Data Using FastQC